colm-connaughton/le-docs-tmp/README.md

 The config file config_default contains only a single asset pair.
 A few other config files are provided:

-* To produce all of the results appearing in the paper run
+* To produce all of the figures appearing in the paper run

     ```python workflow.py config_manuscript.yaml```